 Tucked into a massive caldera, these sister lakes sit at over 6,000 feet elevation, which means the water stays cold long into the summer.
 East Lake has lava rock beaches and deep, still water.
 Paulina offers a longer shoreline and easy access near the day-use areas.

-Local tip: Try an early morning plunge followed by a short hike to Paulina Falls or a soak in the hidden hot springs along East Lake’s northern edge—contrast therapy in its natural habitat.
+Local tip: Try an early morning plunge followed by a short hike to Paulina Falls or a soak in the hidden hot springs along East Lake’s northern edge.
+It’s nature’s version of contrast therapy.

 Hosmer Lake